Growth planning

 Growth planning is a strategic business activity that enables business owners to plan and track organic growth in their revenue.
 It allows businesses to allocate their limited resources toward a centered effort to adapt to changes in the industry driven by digital disruption and differentiate from competitors.
-The strategies and tactics included in a Growth Plan focus on the key driver of revenue generation - the customer.
+The strategies and tactics included in a growth plan focus on the key driver of revenue generation - the customer.

-Why Businesses Develop a Growth Plan
+Why businesses develop a growth plan

 Businesses often develop a growth plan following certain trigger events.
 These could include a lack of sales, intense competition and unexpected growth.
-Businesses in situations like these will develop a Growth Plan to prioritize resources and take corrective action to stay on track.
+Businesses in situations like these will develop a growth plan to prioritize resources and take corrective action to stay on track.

-What is in a Growth Plan
+what is in a growth plan

-A Growth Plan only contains the elements of a business where the customer can see value.
+A growth plan only contains the elements of a business where the customer can see value.
 It begins by setting out business goals and leads to the strategies and tactics for reaching them.
 The benefit of this is it enables businesses to connect their goals with precise actions.
 Small businesses focus on market penetration to sell more to existing customers.
 A growth plan for more mature small businesses is market development where they sell existing offerings to a different market (e.g. a neighboring state or country).
 Larger businesses tend to focus on reaching customers through alternate channels (e.g. online) or broadening their target customer through product development to solve their unique problems.

 When starting to develop a growth plan, 3 key questions are considered: